cpske/ISP/assignment/week15-individual.md

 * page navigation errors
 * authorization errors, such as being able to modify data submitted by someone else or access a restricted page without login
 * anything that causes the app to crash, return an exception page, or a 5xx status code page.
+* other kinds of errors may earn a point

 ## Other Defects (No Bounty But Please Report)